The Miracle in the Hot Room: How America Was Forged Between Certainty and Chaos

 "The system is flawed.
 Let's build a better one."

-James Madison and others came with blueprints.
-They'd studied history's failures.
+James Madison and others came with plans.
+They had studied history's failures.
 They saw humans as ambitious, factional creatures who needed to be channeled.
 Their focus was on structure.
-They argued for a machine of government with gears and balances.
+They argued for a form of government with checks and balances.
 A Congress, a President, Courts, all checking each other.

-Their primary question: "What's the most logical, durable story we can tell?"
+Their primary question: "What's the most durable story we can tell?"

 The Voice of Connection & Compromise